 Mutual of Omaha

-Mutual of Omaha offers whole life policies for funeral benefits that range from $2,000 to $25,000 worth of coverage, and those policies are available to applicants between ages 45 and 85 (in the state of New York, ages 50 to 75).
+Mutual of Omaha offers whole life policies for funeral benefits that range from $2,000 to $25,000 worth of coverage, and those policies are available to applicants between ages 45 and 85.
 There are no medical exams or health questions to answer.
 Call 800-377-9000 to inquire about a rate quote.

 Baltimore Life offers the Silver Guard I, II, and III whole life plans meant for final expenses.
 The policies cannot be canceled if the premiums are being paid on time.
 In addition, no medical exams or blood tests are required.
 There are, however, a few health questions you’ll need to answer on the application.
 You can also add accidental death or cash draft benefit riders to the policy as well, which offer additional funds when you need them.
 To find out more, call them at 800-628-5433.